The power of mentoring - connecting our past, present and future

 We would like to recruit Old Girls from differing professions and sectors to join us in helping to develop our Sixth Form students achieve their career aspirations.
 You certainly don’t need to be an expert mentor, simply willing to introduce mentees to ideas, people, places and possibilities.

-The Kate Scheme mentors list is finalised
+The Kate Scheme Old Girls mentors list is finalised

-Initial get together and training event in school for mentors and mentees to get shared aspirations mapped.
+Initial get together and training event for mentors and mentees to get shared aspirations mapped.
 Together you will design a personalised programme, which meets the needs and interests of your mentee, builds an empowering partnership, and hopefully an enduring friendship too.

 Mentor/mentee relationships can overlap between mentoring, coaching, teaching and counselling, but you choose what best works for you both.
 The Career Mentoring Team at St Helen’s will be on hand throughout the scheme to provide you with any support you need, or to answer any queries.